Gabriella439/slides/marketing/marketing.md

-% How to market Haskell
+% How to market Haskell to mainstream programmers
 % Gabriel Gonzalez
 % August 1, 2020